Program overview

 Program Overview

 The Autism and Behavioural Science program at Fanshawe College is a one-year graduate certificate designed for students eager to deepen their understanding of autism spectrum disorder.
-This program emphasizes the development of skills necessary to design and implement effective behaviour strategies, understand evidence-based treatments, and work collaboratively with families.
-Graduates will emerge with a strong expertise in the children’s sector, ready to tackle various career opportunities in the field.
+This program equips students with the skills to design and implement effective behaviour strategies, utilize evidence-based treatments, and engage with families in meaningful ways.
+Graduates will emerge with a strong expertise in the children's sector, ready to tackle various career opportunities in the field.

 Program Structure

-The Autism and Behavioural Science program spans a duration of 30 weeks and is offered in a full-time format.
-The program is structured to provide a comprehensive learning experience through:
+The Autism and Behavioural Science program spans a duration of 30 weeks, providing a comprehensive educational experience.
+The program is structured to include:

-- Two field placements that allow students to gain practical experience.
+• Two field placements that offer real-world experience.

 Featured Experiences

-- Two field placements providing hands-on experience in real-world settings.
+• Two field placements that provide hands-on experience in real-world settings.

 Career Options

-- Instructor Therapist: Provides direct intervention and implements programs for individuals with autism, while recording data and participating in clinical team meetings.
+• Instructor Therapist: Provides direct intervention and implements programs for individuals with autism, while also recording data and participating in clinical meetings.

-- Autism Specialist: Works within service agencies and school boards to deliver programs for individuals with autism.
+• Autism Specialist: Works within service agencies and school boards to deliver programs specifically designed for individuals with autism.

-- Behaviour Analyst: Designs and evaluates behavioural intervention plans based on ABA principles.
+• Behaviour Analyst: Designs and evaluates behavioural intervention plans based on the principles of ABA.

-- Family Support Coordinator: Collaborates with families to implement effective behavioural strategies and provide training.
+• Family Support Coordinator: Collaborates with families to provide guidance and support in implementing behavioural strategies at home.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.